-QTA as a guest curators of ofHouses, with a selection of 7 houses related to several forms of water.
+QTA has been a guest curators for ofHouses, with a selection of 7 houses related to several forms of water.

 It is a fragment of Propylaia, placed on a boat and shipped to imaginary shores.
 A neoclassical architecture, severe, which compares with history, from the Greeks onwards, embarked on a small ship, complete with a flag at the bow.
 It is extraordinary to see the memory of a Greek temple, with its colonnades and sharp shadows under the sloping roof, floating on the water.